All you Need to Know to Start Trading CFD

 When you begin to become familiar with terms like pips and spreads, you’ll also hear the terms leverage and margin more frequently.
 They’re two terms that go hand in hand.

 Leverage basically involves borrowing funds from your broker to enable you to control more funds when you’re trading.
-This is done through the use of a margin account and is partly responsible for the increase in forex trading popularity.
+This is done through the use of a margin account and is partly responsible for the increase in cfd trading popularity.
 It effectively allows retail traders to control a lot more money than they actually invest.

 Lets’ look at an example in more detail